cancerit/grass/README.md

 =======
 Copyright (c) 2014 Genome Research Ltd.

-Author: Lucy Stebbings <cgpit@sanger.ac.uk>
+Author: Cancer Genome Project <cgpit@sanger.ac.uk>

-This file is part of grass.
+This file is part of GRASS.

 grass is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free